chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

       $ sudo dpkg -i /tmp/chef-server-core-<version>.deb

-   After a few minutes, the Chef server will be installed.
+   After a few minutes, the Chef Infra Server will be installed.

    .. end_tag